I love the smartphone for many things, not least its ability to track the actual history and progress of the garden.

 Also in my Top 5 is ‘Antraciet’.
 Actually this might be my number one, but don’t tell ‘Brown Sugar’.
 Look:

-It’s just so glossy, and sophisticated, and satiny and HUGE!
+It’s glossy, and sophisticated, and satiny and HUGE!
 Do you see the little feathery frills at the edge of the petals when it is fully open?
-And it ranges from cherry-pink to dark crimson (two of my favourite colours) depending on the light.
-I think I’ve planted ‘Antraciet’ in a pot outside the kitchen, but guess what?
-I can’t remember!
-I will find out in about two weeks!
+It ranges from cherry-pink to dark crimson (two of my favourite colours) depending on the light.

 I chose ‘Rem’s Favourite’ (white with purple feathering), ‘Purple Prince’, ‘Spring Green’ (ivory and green), ‘Abba’ (scarlet, but yes, chosen for the name) and the white multi-headed Narcissus ‘Thalia’.